elghannay/nodejs/mongoDB/update.md

 > updating arrays can be a little bit complex so first select the data that you want to target using the find() method then
 > update it.

+> select document in the array if element in the array field matches all the specified $elematch conditions.

 `db.users.find({hobbies: {$elemMatch: {title: "sports", frequency: {$gt: 3}}}})`

 > then update it, notice the use of **\$**, it select the current element returned **from** **the first document** (the filter). only refers to the first match.